meryemmhamdi1/meta_cross_nlu_qa/README.md

     * sh qa/requirements_qa.sh: for the full script (using pre-computed similarities).

 ## 3. Preparing/Loading the dataset <a name="datasets"></a>:
-This code works for both public Facebook NLU dataset obtained using the same processing as [mixed-language-training](https://github.com/zliucr/mixed-language-training/tree/master/data/nlu/nlu_data) and [Jarvis Adobe Intent dataset](https://git.corp.adobe.com/mhamdi/jarvis-multilingual/tree/meryem/data).
-Download them and point --data-dir flag in pre_train_base.py and main.py towards their root directory containing the splits per language.
+This code works for both public Facebook NLU dataset obtained using the same processing as [mixed-language-training](https://github.com/zliucr/mixed-language-training/tree/master/data/nlu/nlu_data).
+Download the data and point --data-dir flag in pre_train_base.py and main.py towards their root directory containing the splits per language.
 If working with Facebook NLU dataset use tsv as --data-format, otherwise use json.
 The preprocessor will automatically know how to handle each dataset type.

 For TyDiQA, please follow instructions in [XTREME](https://github.com/google-research/xtreme) to obtain the train and test splits.
 We also provide [here](https://drive.google.com/drive/folders/1NcYIU62QhsImxOzzgL3zK3PRWN28pZZz?usp=sharing) our further splitting of the train into 90:train for high-resource and 10:dev for low-resource settings.
-You can find in the same link, our pseudo meta-tasks splits for meta-train and meta-adapt for X-METRA-ADA saved as pickle files.

 ## 4. Cross-lingual Few-shot Meta Pseudo-Tasks<a name="metatasks"></a>:
 For details on how the support and query sets are sampled to generate pseudo-labelled tasks, please refer to nlu/meta_reader.py which creates training and adaptation batches of tasks.
-For QA, please refer to qa/data_utils.py especially functions like find_similarities_query_spt

-TODO explain more about QA pseudo-labelled tasks
+For details on how the support and query sets are generated for the meta-train and meta-adapt datasets, please refer to qa/pre_compute_similarities.py which relies on functions like find_similarities_query_spt in qa/data_utils.py.
+You can find, in the same link shared above, our pseudo meta-tasks splits for meta-train and meta-adapt for X-METRA-ADA saved as pickle files.

 ## 5. Training Multilingual Task-Oriented Dialogue (MTOD) <a name="mtod"></a>:
 1) Initializing the parameters \theta_{0}:
-    * Pre-training the joint NLU Transformer model:
+    * PRE: Fine-tuning of the joint NLU Transformer model on English Train:
         * Offline:
         ```
-        python pre_train_base.py --train --train-langs en --test-langs en es th --use-slots --data-format "tsv"
+        python main_pre_en.py --train --train-langs en --test-langs en es th --use-slots --data-format "tsv"
                                  --trans-model "BertBaseMultilingualCased" --data-dir "Facebook-NLU-Data/"
                                  --out-dir "out" --pre-train-steps 2000 --batch-size 32 --adam-lr 4e-5
                                  --adam-eps 1e-08
         ```
-        * As a part of the whole meta-learning pipeline: run main.py which automatically calls pre_train_base functionalities for training and evaluation and to that effect run main.py without setting --use-pretrained-model flag
+        * As a part of the whole meta-learning or target language fine-tuning pipeline: run main.py which automatically calls main_pre_en functionalities for training and evaluation and to that effect run main.py without setting --use-pretrained-model flag

     * Use of saved pre-trained model for NLU: